 - Cultivation considerations: Crops do not always respond predictably to agrivoltaic settings.
 Producers may have to experiment with crops and reseeding to achieve desired results.

 In summary, Agrivoltaics are to rural areas as Microgrids are to urban areas.
-The largest challenge facing Argrivoltaics is interconnection queues.
+The largest challenge facing Agrivoltaics is interconnection queues.
 Utilities and regional grid operators require projects seeking to connect to the grid to undergo a series of studies before they can be built.
 This process identifies any necessary grid system upgrades before a project can connect to the system, estimates the costs of that equipment, and assigns them accordingly.
-Much of the information contained herein is taken from an oft-referenced document prepared by MPDI.
-The lists of projects that have applied to connect to the grid and initiated this study process are known as interconnection queues.
+The list of projects that have applied to connect to the grid and initiated this study process are known as interconnection queues.
 As of the end of 2023, there were nearly 12,000 projects actively seeking grid interconnection across the U.S., representing 1,570 GW of generation and approximately 1,030 GW of storage.

 - They maximize land productivity while enhancing economic resilience and environmental sustainability.